James Gwin (Methodist minister): Biography

-Gwin was born in Virginia or North Carolina.
-He moved west around 1791, arriving in time to fight the Cherokee in Tennessee, participating in a bloody battle on Caney Fork and in the Nickajack Expedition.
+Gwin was born in January 1769 in Virginia or North Carolina.
+He moved west around 1788, or maybe 1791, arriving in time to fight the Cherokee in Tennessee, participating in a bloody battle on Caney Fork and in the Nickajack Expedition.
 Gwin later wrote detailed accounts of these fights for the Nashville-based Western Methodist magazine in the mid-1830s, under the title "Recollections of the West."
+His first settled permanently at Hamilton Station, in Sumner County, Tennessee, and then later moved to Fountain Head.
+He was commissioned a coroner of Sumner County by Tennessee state governor John Sevier in 1798.

 He joined the Methodist Conference in 1802, at Sumner county, Tennessee.
 He organized what was called the Barren Circuit in Kentucky.
 Beginning in 1807 he traveled in company with William McKendree and preached at camp meetings in Illinois and Missouri, which were then "but thinly settled."
 Methodist historian McFerrin described him as "commanding, being more than six feet in height, and in his later years he weighed over two hundred pounds...and his voice unsurpassed for strength and sweetness...His early educational opportunities were limited, but he was a great student of nature, and had wonderful fluency of speech.
 His sermons were not remarkable for order or symmetry, nor did they show much familiarity with the classics or scholastic divinity; but he was well-versed in the Scriptures, and had studied the human heart; hence his discourses were direct, and oftentimes eloquent and powerful...Said a young minister, who was his colleague in Nashville, while Mr. Gwin was pastor there, 'Brother Gwin, how is it that you are ever prepared to preach?
 You seem to be seldom in your study, and scarcely ever read.'
 'O my son,' replied Mr. Gwin, 'you do not understand it: you preachers of your class have to read and study books to master your subjects, but I know what the books are made of before they are printed.'"
+He also worked part-time as a surveyor.